unswexplains/unswexplains.github.io/a15628c691a0/content.md

 You might have permission to *use* the data, but that doesn't mean you have permission to show it to others.
 So before you present it, make sure you have permission to show it to your particular audience.

 If you got the data from your organisation, it's likely to have a custodian - you should check with that person.
 If you got it from a government website, such as The Australian Bureau of Statistics, it's likely to be public data, which means you can show it.
-If you got it from a data repository, such as Kaggle, it's likely to have a license of some kind - you should check the details of that license.
+If you got it from a data repository, such as Kaggle, it's likely to have a licence of some kind - you should check the details of that licence.
 Typically it will allow you to show the data, but not always.

 # Specify your data sources